This post may contain affiliate links. See our affiliate disclosure for more.

 Freelancer invoicing just wasn’t in any of their class curriculums.

-So today, I’d like to offer my own “class” on freelancer invoicing: a simple yet effective guide to invoicing as a freelancer.
+So before wrapping up, I’d like to offer my own “class” on freelancer invoicing: a simple yet effective guide to invoicing as a freelancer.

 We’ll start with the basics of freelancer invoicing and then move to more advanced tips and techniques to help you send invoices quickly and get paid on-time, or you can get paid early if you know who to ask.